 Edited by Emma White

 Famous for both its troubled past and its all-accepting present, Berlin is one of the most diverse and culture-rich cities in Europe and beyond.
 There are infinite things to see and do in Berlin for both locals and tourists.
 I came to Berlin three years ago and I’m still discovering all that this exciting city has to offer!
 Since living here I’ve had my fair share of visits from friends and family and having been their personal tour guide each time, I think I’ve figured out the perfect ‘Berlin in 2 days’ itinerary.
-So read on for my advice on how to do Berlin in 48 hours by skipping the tourist hot spots and instead experiencing this European metropolis like a local!
+So read on for my advice on how to do Berlin in 48 hours by skipping the tourist hot spots and, instead experiencing this European metropolis like a local!

 Want to experience the best of Berlin in 2 days?
 It's possible and I can show you how, with the best things to do in Berlin.
 With so much to do and so little time you’ll need to fuel up in the morning to give you enough energy to last the whole day, so we’re starting our 2 days in Berlin in the South of the city at one of the best breakfast spots - Cabslam.
-This cosy hipster dive in Neukölln has a friendly vibe and its witty menu offers a great selection of breakfast options.
+This cozy hipster dive in Neukölln has a friendly vibe and its witty menu offers a great selection of breakfast options.
 The French toast is to die for!

 Located next to Neukölln is one of my favourite spots in the city and one that I love taking visitors to, especially on a beautiful summer’s day.
 Tempelhofer Feld (Tempelhof for short) has an interesting history and is one of the largest inner-city open spaces in the world.
 Originally an airport, the area now has a six-kilometre cycling, skating and running track, a large BBQ area, a picnic area and a dog-walking field for all visitors.
 It’s definitely worth heading to if the weather is nice and you’ll most likely get chatting to some friendly locals while you’re there.